cfreeman01/toaster-nes/README.md

 - No audio support
 - Only supports mapper 0 ROMs
 - Need to make keys re-bindable, possibly support gamepad input
+- Need to add support for 8x16 sprites, other misc.
+PPU features